Yelp/elastalert/docs/source/ruletypes.rst

 ^^^^^^^^^^^^^^^^^^^^^

-``timestamp_format_expr``: In case Elasticsearch used custom date format for date type field, this option provides a way to adapt the value  obtained converting a datetime with ``timestamp_format``, when the format cannot match perfectly the format defined in Elastisearch.
+``timestamp_format_expr``: In case Elasticsearch used custom date format for date type field, this option provides a way to adapt the value obtained converting a datetime through ``timestamp_format``, when the format cannot match perfectly what defined in Elastisearch.
-When set, this option is evaluated as a Python expression along with a globals dictionary containing the original datetime instance named ``dt`` and the timestamp to be refined, named ``ts``.
+When set, this option is evaluated as a Python expression along with a *globals* dictionary containing the original datetime instance named ``dt`` and the timestamp to be refined, named ``ts``.
 The returned value becomes the timestamp obtained from the datetime.
-For example, when the date type field in Elasticsearch uses milliseconds (``yyyy-MM-dd'T'HH:mm:ss.SSS'Z'``) and ``timestamp_format`` option is ``'%Y-%m-%dT%H:%M:%S.%fZ'``, Elasticsearch would fail to parse query terms as they contain microsecond values, that is
-6 digits instead of 3, since the ``%f`` placeholder stands for microseconds in Python timetamp format.
+For example, when the date type field in Elasticsearch uses milliseconds (``yyyy-MM-dd'T'HH:mm:ss.SSS'Z'``) and ``timestamp_format`` option is ``'%Y-%m-%dT%H:%M:%S.%fZ'``, Elasticsearch would fail to parse query terms as they contain microsecond values - that is it gets 6 digits instead of 3 - since the ``%f`` placeholder stands for microseconds for Python *strftime* method calls.
 Setting ``timestamp_format_expr: 'ts[:23] + ts[26:]'`` will truncate the value to milliseconds granting Elasticsearch compatibility.
 This option is only valid if ``timestamp_type`` set to ``custom``.
 (Optional, string, no default).